 Here’s a private dance party for perhaps twenty lucky friends dancing to the wild “Interstellar Overdrive”, followed by an endorsement from Paul McCartney.

-The full ten minute clip from the “Look Of The Week” program has been pulled from Youtube, but a colorized version of their performance of “Astronomy Domine” is still available.
-In the full clip, the interviewer is very rude and aggressive towards the band, stopping just short of saying “your music is terrible” in his posh British accent.
+In this clip, the interviewer is rude and aggressive towards the band, stopping short of saying “your music is terrible”.
 Think how tough it would be to handle this sort of syndicated criticism.
-I’m sorry to see the original clip gone.

 After Syd Barrett dropped out, the band evolved into their familiar sound.
 Would most music enthusiasts agree that Gilmour is a powerful, unique voice in rock music history?
 Rolling Stone Magazine rates him as one of the top twenty guitarists in rock history.
 Let’s skip ahead to 1972, and the quartet breaking through with their best extended jam to date, “Echoes” from the film Pink Floyd: Live At Pompeii.